andyroiiid/andyroiiid.github.io/_shipped_games/conjury-revell.md

 Later we decided that the zipline should look like some sort of magical power line, so the zipline no longer uses an actual rope.

 I wrote some code to procedurally generate meshes for ziplines.
-There werer two versions of ziplines:
+There were two versions of ziplines:

 - Direct (a straight line)
 - Spline-based (basically any shape a spline can make)